smcclab/smc-course/01-policies.md

 seriously](http://academichonesty.anu.edu.au/).
 There are several different aspects to academic integrity, and [several different types of academic misconduct](https://services.anu.edu.au/education-support/academic-integrity/determining-a-breach).
-In COMP2300/6300 all the ANU academic integrity rules apply.
+In LENS all the ANU academic integrity rules apply.

 - All your submitted work is assumed to be entirely your own work.
 Besides forbidding any direct copies, this also means that no part of your submission